ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 ### Conclusion

 Hopefully you got this far and I did not forget some crucial configuration or step along the way.
 If I did please ping me so I can make any fixes.
 This illustrates how Ortelius can be used in an Enterprise environment to record SBOMS in a CI tool such as Jenkins.
 At this time of writing we are fixing the SBOM and Scorecard microservices to work with ARM architecture that is used on the Pi 4 to make them backward compatible.
+Hence if you are using that architecture you can't record your SBOM and Scorecard info.

 Happy alien hunting.....